opentable/slate/source/index.md

-PartySize | integer | Size of dining party restaurantId | integer | The unique ID of the restaurant (RID) statusCode | integer | 0 denotes success, positive value denotes failure statusMessage | integer | Either "Success" or "Erorr" slotLockId | integer | Numeric slot lock id which can be used to make a booking subsequently offerSlotLockId | integer | Defaults to 0, can be ignored errorMessage | string | Detailed error message if exists
+PartySize | integer | Size of dining party restaurantId | integer | The unique ID of the restaurant (RID) statusCode | integer | 0 denotes success, positive value denotes failure statusMessage | integer | Either "Success" or "Error" slotLockId | integer | Numeric slot lock id which can be used to make a booking subsequently offerSlotLockId | integer | Defaults to 0, can be ignored errorMessage | string | Detailed error message if exists